 With the International Contemporary Ensemble (ICE)

 Governor & The Moth John Kelly

 The Echo Drift was originally developed by Mikael Karlsson and Elle Kunnos de Voss in a full-length workshop presented by the Embassy of Sweden in Washington DC in 2014.
 The Echo Drift was commissioned, developed and produced by Beth Morrison Projects, HERE, and American Opera Projects.

-Co-presented with Baruch Performing Arts Center
+Produced in association with Baruch Performing Arts Center

 Show run time: 70 minutes